 There are many ways to generate leads, some prove better than others.
 Most businesses are torn between generating cheap leads and generating quality leads.
 It can be tough to find a happy medium that gives the best of both worlds.

-In this guide, we’ll explore how you can generate leads using interactive, viral quizzes.
+In this guide on lead generation, we’ll explore how you can generate leads using interactive, viral quizzes.
 These interactive quizzes have the power to reach relevant leads organically- or at a low cost- while encouraging “hot” leads to click through to your website.

 Use the data you already have to identify the type of audience currently engaging with your brand and product.
 Use social media data, google search console, and google analytics to do this.